Cpp Files Still Help Breaking Build Dependencies of Modules

 ...

-For the build system, the new TU #3 depends on TU #1 and TU #2, but TU #1b no longer depends on TU #2.
-The dependency is deferred to the linking phase.
+For the build system, the new TU #3 depends on TU #1b and TU #2, but TU #1b no longer depends on TU #2.
+The dependency is moved to a cpp file (TU #3).